MurzNN/ddev-grafana/README.md

 - **[Tempo](https://grafana.com/traces/)**: an open source, easy-to-use, and high-scale distributed tracing backend.

+Be aware that this addon uses a lot of port mapping, so port numbers may overlap with another running ddev project or local apps, that can lead to startup errors, and even hidden errors with "503: No ddev back-end site available" if the same port is configured with HTTP on one project and HTTPS on another, here is the issue about this: https://github.com/ddev/ddev/issues/4794

+To resolve such issues try to find the conflicting port and comment it or change the port number to a free one.

 ## Installation

 1. In the DDEV project directory launch the command: